neooooo28/COVID-19-STATEistics/Project/README.md

-# R Shiny App
+# COVID-19 US Dashboard

-This app is will serve as a 'all-in-one' dashboard and information dissemination on COVID-19 data at the state level.
+This R Shiny app is will serve as a 'all-in-one' dashboard and information dissemination on COVID-19 data at the state level.
 This project is the culmination of a 10-week research for STATS 141, a Statistical Consulting class taught at the University of California, Los Angeles (UCLA).

 ## Table of Contents